yeehaa123/elab/CHAT/lab.md

 Post-doc travel       3.000,00 for 2 post-docs

 Milestones:
+Year 1: first version of lab started
-Year 1: create at least one new product or service Year 2: create at least one new product or service Year 3: create at least one new product or service Year 4: create at least one new product or service
+Year 2: first new product or service created
+Year 2: create at least one new product or service Year 3: create at least one new product or service Year 4: create at least one new product or service